UVa Course Catalog (Unofficial, Lou's List)

 GCOM 7760Real Estate Investments and Analysis (3)

 Develops an analytical framework by which individuals and institutions can make real estate investment and financing decisions.
 Emphasizes theory, concept building, financial modeling, and practical real estate applications.
 Uses the case method to illustrate implementation of an analytical framework.
-Prerequisite: Restricted to MS in Accounting students.
+Restricted to Graduate Commerce.

 GCOM 7770Financial Analytics (3)